apike/allenpike.com/_posts/2021-04-30-books-are-a-seed.markdown

 When building teams, we sometimes talk about the value of “[T-shaped people](https://en.wikipedia.org/wiki/T-shaped_skills)” – folks who have a broad array of experiences and skills, but also deep experience in a specific area.
 In the same way, mixing a few deep books in with the broad reading we do online can make for a powerful combination.
 A T-shaped information diet.

-One nice thing about making time for a book is that it gives you some distance from the shitstorm du jour.
+And it can be really nice to get some distance from the shitstorm du jour.
 Not all books are timeless, certainly.
-But their production cycle lends itself to discussion of topics and ideas that could still be meaningful years, or even decades later.
-Whether you get your recommendations from Goodreads, friends, or coworkers, you’re probably not going to be inundated with books like “Everything you need to know about production delays with Apple’s AirPod Socks” or “You Won’t BELIEVE What Elon Musk Just Said About NFTs”.
+But their production cycle lends itself to discussion of topics and ideas that might still be meaningful years, or even decades later.
+Whether you get your recommendations from Goodreads, friends, or coworkers, you’re probably not going to be inundated with books like *Everything you need to know about production delays with Apple’s AirPod Socks* or *You Won’t BELIEVE What Elon Musk Just Said About NFTs*.
 And that’s pretty great.

-Since books often have more durable value, they’re worth a little more investment.
-You can justify adding a few notes, highlighting some passages – Kindle makes this easy – and writing a brief reflection afterward.
+Since books often have more durable value, you can justify putting a little more into readint them.
+You might add a few notes, highlight some passages – Kindle makes this easy – and write a brief reflection afterward.

 Now, you have gained not just the knowledge of the book, but a new tool in your belt.
 A new seed you can plant in the minds of others – or your future self.
-You can look back on your notes when you revisit the topic.
-You can consider if and when to re-read it.
+You can refer to your notes when you revisit the topic.

-Books are at their best when you read them at the right time, and sometimes that time isn’t now.
-But by taking notes, you can cue yourself to revisit them later, when they’re exactly what you need.
+Of course, any book is at its best when you read it at the right time, and sometimes that time isn’t now.
+But by taking notes, you can cue yourself to revisit it later, when it's exactly what you need.

 Recommending a book to others can be a bit trickier.
 A lot of busy people don’t exactly love having “read a whole-ass book” added to their todo lists.
-But if you have a culture of reading on your team or in your family, building a library of books you can suggest, or even just refer to, can feel like a superpower.
+But if you have a culture of reading on your team or in your family, then building a library of books you can suggest or refer to can really help you help the people around you.

-Getting there can be a little slow.
-But sometimes – when everything is feeling like a lot – slowing down can be worthwhile.
+Admittedly, getting there can be a little slow.
+But sometimes – especially when everything is feeling like a lot – slowing down can be worthwhile.
 Nice, even.
 Just for a while.